ArrogantGao/Personal_Materials/defense/main.typ

 === SPC/E water in homogeneous media

-Our method is applied to the all-atom simulations of SPC/E water in homogeneous media, where $L_x = L_y = H = 55.9 angstrom$ and consists of 17496 atoms.
+RBE2D is applied to the all-atom simulations of SPC/E water in homogeneous media, where $L_x = L_y = H = 55.9 angstrom$ and consists of 17496 atoms.

 #figure(
   image("figs/spce.png", width: 550pt),